Wallflower65/Wallflower65/README.md

 I am a Full-Stack Software & Data Engineer based in Cape Town, South Africa.
 As a Women Techsters Fellow in the Data Science & Engineering track and an alum of the SheCodes Foundation, I am passionate about building intelligent, data-driven applications.

-I have a background in nursing, which is my superpower in understanding complex human problems—like clinical workflows and healthcare accessibility—and translating them into robust, user-friendly technical solutions.
+I have a background in nursing, which is my superpower in understanding complex human problems, like clinical workflows and healthcare accessibility, and translating them into robust, user-friendly technical solutions.

 ### 💡 What I'm currently up to:
 - 🔭 **Building:** Predictive machine learning models and state-managed React applications.